Bredwardine, St Andrew's Church

 History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Fantastic Romanesque carving on the north door lintel

-The most interesting feature of the church interior are two medieval memorials.
-The first, located to the left of the altar, is that of a man clad in late 14th century armour.
+The most interesting feature of the church interior is two medieval memorials.
+The first, located to the left of the altar, is that of a man clad in late 14th-century armour.
 This is thought to be Walter Baskerville (d.
 1369), whose family owned the manor of Bredwardine at that time.
-The effigy is cut off at the knees, but if we can deduce Sir Walter's height by the size of the remainder, he must have quite literaly been a 'giant among men'.
+The effigy is cut off at the knees, but if we can deduce Sir Walter's height by the size of the remainder, he must have quite literally been a 'giant among men'.
 See a photo of the effigy.

 The lower section of the north wall, immediately opposite the south door, is of herringbone masonry, traditionally used in the late Saxon and early Norman periods.
 The south doorway has a much worn Romanesque tympanum, and very nicely carved capitals.

 In the churchyard - just to the north of the tower - is the grave of Francis Kilvert, a Victorian vicar and diarist whose writings illuminated the life of poor workers in the Victorian period.
 Near the path to the south door is a stone bench erected by the Kilvert Society.
 Also in the churchyard, but this time to the south, is the base of a medieval preaching cross.

 Sheela na gig carving

 However, the most interesting historical feature of the church is to be found over the exterior of the blocked north doorway, called by Kilvert the 'Devil's door'.

 Here you will find a rectangular lintel of red sandstone, carved with a pair of rosettes within double circle patterns flanking two central figures.
 The figure to the left is a strange bird/serpent of some kind, shown in profile, while the other is a grotesque animal that resembles a monkey.